 Next, a faded and torn simulation of an old ‘RANT vs ISCA’ poster:

-More intense postmodern R&D about Robert What’s viral software residency to follow; artists João Enxuto and Erica Love have been informed
+More intense postmodern R&D about Robert What’s viral software residency to follow; artists João Enxuto and Erica Love have been informed, but have not responded.

 Inverted ISCA video